zaviersoon/Ames_Housing_Sales_Prediction/README.md

 Determining the sale price of a house is often too complicated due to the great number of features that influence pricing decision such as number of bedrooms, lot size, floor plan and etc. As a data scientist working for a real estate firm, our employer hopes to use the Ames housing data to help assess whether asking price of a house is higher or lower than the true value of the house in Ames, Iowa.
 If the home is undervalued, it may be a good investment for the firm.

-Our task is to explore and to find the key features that influences the sale price and develop a regression model to be able to accurately predicts the sale price for a given house in Ames, Iowa.
-Also, with a recommendation of top 3 features which parts of the house to improve to raise the house sale price and also 3 features that will lead to a decrease in the house sale price.
+Our task is to explore and develop a regression model to be able to accurately predicts the sale price for a given house in Ames, Iowa.
+Also, to identify top 3 key features that will increase the house sale price and also top 3 key features that will lead to a decrease in the house sale price.
+Follow by at least 3 recommendation on how to increase the selling price of the house (renovation & etc.)

 A successful housing price prediction model should be able to predict housing prices with a root mean square error (RMSE) that is ideally lower than USD 25,000.